infn-datacloud/cvmfs-publisher/README.md

 It is implemented using the [publisher_consumer.py](https://baltig.infn.it/infn-cloud/wp6/cvmfs-publisher/-/blob/main/scripts/publisher_consumer.py?ref_type=heads) script.
 It establishes a secure connection with RabbitMQ to digest messages stored in the publisher queue.

-Messages contain information about the CVMFS repositories to be created:

-# <AAI name>,<iam subject>,<repo-name>,<type>

-where type=P for personal repo, type=G for group repo.

-With this information, the application authenticates to Vault via a read_only AppRole, downloads the keys, creates the CVMFS repositories, connect to RGW and create the topic, connect to RabbitMQ and create the corresponding queue.
+The application authenticates to Vault via a read_only AppRole, downloads the keys, creates the CVMFS repositories, connect to RGW and create the topic, connect to RabbitMQ and create the corresponding queue.